Cbracewell30/Allstar-Sporting-Company/README.md

 - bcrypt package
 - dotenv package

+### Future Development
+- Images appear currently through the database & users cannot upload their own when editing or adding a product -> We would like to allow users be able to do this
+- Add rating feature where employee's can add product ratings/reviews of products

 ## Collaborators
-- Allison Demkovich (aka Cbracewell30)
+- Allison Demkovich (aka demkoa01)
-- Chris Bracewell (aka demkoa01)
+- Chris Bracewell (aka Cbracewell30)
 - Michael Brown (aka randomguy1234)